You don’t need to earn more money to be rich. And even all the money in the world won’t make you feel rich. It would help if you had something more.

 In a nutshell, feeling self-fulfilled and passionate beats the hell out of buying junk and getting hearts online.
 You’ll waste less time and money.
 Passion will make you be both emotionally and financially rich.

 How to get there

 Passion is rarely love at first sight.
 To be passionate about something you need to invest some time in it first.
-A bad first impression can stop you from exploring some of the things you’ll be most passionate about.
+A bad first impression can stop you from exploring some of the things you’ll become most passionate about.

 Yes, you can be passionate about physical things, but we’re focusing on activities now.
-Doing makes for a stronger passion that getting/buying.
+Doing makes for a stronger passion than getting/buying.
 Collecting rare (and expensive) coins is nothing compared to a creative activity like drawing.
 The latter will make you feel much more fulfilled.

 If you haven’t found something you’re passionate about, try to:

-- Try a lot of different activities; make a list of them
+- Try a lot of different activities & make a list of them.

-- Try all the items in your list a second and a third time; give them a few chances to win you over
+- Try all the items in your list a second and a third time; give them a few chances to win you over.

-- Gradually narrow down the list until you’re left with just a few items
+- Gradually narrow down the list until you’re left with just a few items.

-- Start dedicating daily time to one of the activities in your list
+- Start dedicating daily time to one of the activities in your list.